Mjz86/c_colon/mcc.md

-refexpr / valexpr
+`refexpr` / `valexpr`

-the address of a valexpr value may not be uniqe, the state may be used to represent other objects as well ,
+the address of a `valexpr` value may not be unique, the state may be used to represent other objects as well ,

 its like `no_unique_address` in c++:

-makes this member subobject potentially-overlapping, i.e., allows this member to be overlapped with other non-static data members or base class subobjects of its class. this means that if the member has an empty class type (e.g. stateless allocator), the compiler may optimise it to occupy no space, just like if it were an empty base. if the member is not empty, any tail padding in it may be also reused to store other data members.
+makes this member sub-object potentially-overlapping, i.e., allows this member to be overlapped with other non-static data members or base class sub-objects of its class. this means that if the member has an empty class type (e.g. stateless allocator), the compiler may optimize it to occupy no space, just like if it were an empty base. if the member is not empty, any tail padding in it may be also reused to store other data members.

 also if reorder is possible , any padding bytes or invalid state may be used to represent such object,

-if its a bitset , even more possibilities are made , as long as other dclared object's are preserved
+if its a `std::flag_t` , even more possibilities are made , as long as other declared object's are preserved